japasowi/Biotic/README.md

 # Biotic

-A Cellular API for Python
+A Python API inspired by Biology

 ## Overview

 Biotic is open-source software for programming biological processes.
 It provides modules for machine learning, pharmocology, simulation, and more.
+While existing machine learning frameworks build off of linear algebra.
+Biotic builds off of cellular biology.

 ## Installation